-Class 10 - Monads, Truth, Minds, and Bodies Leibniz, Monadology, Discourse on Metaphysics §1-§25
+Class #10 - Monads, Truth, Minds, and Bodies Leibniz, Monadology, Discourse on Metaphysics §1-§25, "A New System of Nature"

 I. Leibniz Background

 We started the term looking at Descartes's work, to which all of the philosophy we will study is, to some degree, a response.